Article | Last updated: 24/02/2021 | Ministry of Children and Families

-The Board is a state body and serves as a tribunal.
+The county social welfare board is a state body and serves as a tribunal.
 Decisions made by the board is impartial and pursuant to the Child Welfare Act, and include care orders and forced intervention in the case of adolescents/youths with serious behavioural difficulties.

 Norway has 12 such boards.
 In each case the board is composed of a chairperson who is a lawyer, two expert members and two lay members.
 Decisions reached by the county social welfare board may be brought before the district courts.